Super Bowl week was back to its normal wildness this year

 Officials estimated 100,000 visitors were passing through the area surrounding the downtown convention center where the NFL set up its Super Bowl Experience, an interactive theme park.

+That doesn’t count the hundreds of thousands of people who came out for the WM Phoenix Open in Scottsdale, 20 miles from downtown Phoenix.
+About 600,000 attended the tournament this week, including some 200,000 fans on Saturday with many wearing Chiefs and Eagles gear.
+It’s expected to wrap up in time for people to watch or go to the big game.

-The media center was buzzing with a record 128 outlets filling radio row, which now includes podcasts and television networks.
+The Super Bowl media center was buzzing with a record 128 outlets filling radio row, which now includes podcasts and television networks.

 Restaurants were packed, parties were crowded, hotels were booked, traffic blocked streets and people were everywhere just as in the pre-pandemic days.